Surgical Subspecialties

 Key Takeaways

-Colonoscopy AI:
+Gastroenterology AI:

-- External validation shows performance degradation
+- External validation shows performance degradation across sites for all tools

 Otolaryngology AI: